sybrew/the-seo-framework/readme.txt

 **Summarized:**

+* This massive update is made for robots (bleep bloop, zerp!), but even more for humans.
-* This update is for both robots and humans.
-With better support for people with color vision deficiency and with better support for robots to access and understand your website.
+* This update contains better support for people with color vision deficiency and better support for robots to access and understand your website.
-* Also, WooCommerce has gained extra support for Product Images and AnsPress question descriptions have been fixed.
+* WooCommerce has gained extra support for multiple Social Product Images and AnsPress question descriptions have been fixed.
+* Theme load has been reduced with removal of unneeded filters as The SEO Framework overrides them.
-* Social Descriptions have recieved an overhaul since they abide to different standards, they may also be much longer!
+* Social (Auto-)Descriptions have recieved an overhaul since they abide to different standards, they may also be much longer!
 * Accessibility and understanding of how this plugin handles titles has been improved when adding custom titles.
 * And last but not least, you can now see how well the length is of the descriptions and titles while editing a page or post.
-* A few other bugfixes and visual updates have also been included.
-The bugfix which had the most impact is regarding correctly fetching of the page ID.
-This makes many more plugins more compatible with The SEO Framework and expect quick compatibility improvements in the future!
+* And let's not forget, huge changes for developers and super-users have been put in place which have therefore caused a version bump.

 **SEO Tip of the Update:**
 /